Granite: Curling stones

 Curling stones are traditionally fashioned of Ailsa Craig granite.
 The first stones were made in the 1750s, the original source being Ailsa Craig in Scotland.
 Because of the rarity of this granite, the best stones can cost as much as US$1,500.
 Between 60 and 70 percent of the stones used today are made from Ailsa Craig granite.
 Although the island is now a wildlife reserve, it is still quarried under license for Ailsa granite by Kays of Scotland for curling stones.

 Countertops

 In the United States, granite is a popular choice for countertops due to its affordability, aesthetic appeal, and convenience.
+They are also sought after for their natural acid-resistance.

 Rock climbing

 Granite is one of the rocks most prized by climbers, for its steepness, soundness, crack systems, and friction.
 Well-known venues for granite climbing include the Yosemite Valley, the Bugaboos, the Mont Blanc massif (and peaks such as the Aiguille du Dru, the Mourne Mountains, the Adamello-Presanella Alps, the Aiguille du Midi and the Grandes Jorasses), the Bregaglia, Corsica, parts of the Karakoram (especially the Trango Towers), the Fitzroy Massif and the Paine Massif in Patagonia, Baffin Island, Ogawayama, the Cornish coast, the Cairngorms, Sugarloaf Mountain in Rio de Janeiro, Brazil, and the Stawamus Chief, British Columbia, Canada.

+In bouldering, the boulder problem recognized as the hardest in the world, the Burden of Dreams, is on a red granite boulder in Loviisa, Finland.